shlomimatichin/Pymake3/docs/manual.md

 })
 ```

-As you can see, PyMake is almost infinitely flexible and can be used for any
-kind of project.
+As you can tell by now, PyMake is almost infinitely flexible and can be used for any kind of project.

 ## Making your projects